 Use counting bears, or try doing this simple bear more or less math activity.

-12. Do Printable activities
+12. Do Printable Activities

 This animal hibernating activity pack is filled with fun printables that will encourage children to explore which animals hibernate.
+You can learn more about the pack in our animals that hibernate blog post.

 13. Do a fun baking activity